khadarbashajilan/cyber-assessment/README.md

 ## Features

-* User authentication and profile management
 * Course enrollment and tracking
 * GPA calculation and academic progress monitoring
 * Assignment submission and tracking
-* Responsive design for mobile and desktop use

 ## Technologies Used